dvdfml/README-Generator/README.md

 After doing so, the README.md file will be generated and stored in the results folder of the root directory.

 > [!CAUTION]
-> Running the application will overwrite the README.md file.
+> Running the application again will overwrite the README.md file.